oesmith/puffing-billy/README.md

 - error: This request was not handled by a stub, and was not successfully handled
 - cache: This response was handled by a previous cache

-If your `status` is set to in_flight this request has not yet been handled fully.
+If your `status` is set to `inflight` this request has not yet been handled fully.
 Either puffing billy crashed internally on this request, or your test ended before it could complete successfully.

 `c.cache_request_body_methods` is used to specify HTTP methods of requests that you would like to cache separately based on the contents of the request body.
 The default is ['post'].